 Our speech therapist can help patients with either regaining speech functions after a stroke or accident that affected the area of the brain that controls speech.
 And they can help those who may have had a condition since birth (congenital condition) that affects the patient’s ability to speak correctly such as a cleft palate, stuttering or even cerebral palsy.

-Occupatoinal therpay helps people of any page participate in the things they want and need to do through the improved use of everyday activities.
-Common occupational therapy activities include helping people recover from injuries to regain skills that are needed for everyday living and for returning.
+Occupational therapy helps people of any age participate in the things they want and need to do through the improved use of everyday activities.
+Common occupational therapy activities include helping people recover from injuries to regain skills that are needed for everyday living.
 This could include those who are accident survivors, those injured at work, stroke patients, etc.